daiyk/BrowserDesignDemo/README.md

 # A demo to show the design of file browser
 This is a demo project to show a design of file browser, which it can load data from local storage and remote server.
-The file browser also has good extensibility that external features and modules can be easily added on top of the kernel.
+The file browser also has good extensibility that external features and modules can be easily added on top of the kernel function.

 ## Get Started
 Use git to clone this project and open in Unity.